Last modified: June 01, 2025

 This article is written in: πΊπΈ

 Cron is a powerful utility in Unix-like operating systems that automates the execution of scripts or commands at specified times, dates, or intervals.
-It's an essential tool for system administrators and users alike, facilitating tasks such as system maintenance, backups, updates, and more.
+It is used for tasks such as system maintenance, backups, updates, and more.

 Cron operates through a background process called the cron daemon (crond